WordPress/WordPress-Coding-Standards/WordPress-PETA/README.md

 ## How to use

-See the [How to use section here](/README.md#how-to-use) for usage instructions, using the `WordPress-PETA` standard.
+See the [How to use section here](/README.md#how-to-use) for instructions.
+Use the `WordPress-PETA` standard when configuring your IDE/command line for phpcs parsing.